rjury-sumo/sumo-public-content/apps/credits_usage_summary/readme.md

 ![long term lookup dash](./long.term.credits.dashboard.png?raw=true "long term lookup dash")
 ## Setup
 WARNING!
 The view contains columns that count as fields in sumo.
-If you previously created fields in your sumo account( fields or view fields) with the **same names** but different data types you will need to modify the searches and the app to use different column names to avoid data type errors in your account!
+If you previously created fields in your sumo account( fields or view fields) with the **same names** but different data types you will need to modify the searches and the app to use different column names to avoid data type errors in your account.
+Get your sumo account team to check if you are unsure.
 - _timeslice (long)
 - rate(Double)
 - unit(String)